ntkt0589/Project_Portfolio/README.md

 # Project_Portfolio
-Project profolio for apply the job as Entry Data Analyst
+Project profolio for applying the job as Entry Data Analyst